 The rains and high-velocity winds ebbed away by late Wednesday night but not before causing massive damage to standing crops, plantations and infrastructure.

-Tidal surge of up to five metres occured in North and South 24 Parganas and East Midnapore districts of West Bengal, inundating vast tracts of land, officials said.
+The tidal surges of up to five meters occurred in North and South 24 Parganas and East Midnapore districts of West Bengal, inundating vast tracts of land, officials said.